DripMicro/Vue_QR_Code_Scan_For_HTML/README.md

 ## Demo

-You can check this repository deployed to [Vercel](https://vue-barcode-reader-example-2iiz1fhbf-olefirenko.vercel.app/) or [Netlify](https://stupefied-meitner-58f299.netlify.app/).
+You can check this repository deployed to [Netlify](https://stupefied-meitner-58f299.netlify.app/).
 You can check how `vue-barcode-reader` library works on live production website [here](https://parceltrackingapp.com/en).